Mass spectrometry imaging: SIMS and NanoSIMS imaging

 Secondary ion mass spectrometry (SIMS) is used to analyze solid surfaces and thin films by sputtering the surface with a focused primary ion beam and collecting and analyzing ejected secondary ions.
 There are many different sources for a primary ion beam.
 However, the primary ion beam must contain ions that are at the higher end of the energy scale.
 Some common sources are: Cs^{+}, O_{2}^{+}, O, Ar^{+} and Ga^{+}.
 SIMS imaging is performed in a manner similar to electron microscopy; the primary ion beam is emitted across the sample while secondary mass spectra are recorded.
 SIMS proves to be advantageous in providing the highest image resolution but only over small area of samples.
 More, this technique is widely regarded as one of the most sensitive forms of mass spectrometry as it can detect elements in concentrations as small as 10^{12}-10^{16} atoms per cubic centimeter.
-(Note: by way of comparison, 1 cc of Carbon (diamond) contains about 1.8 x 10^{23} atoms.
+(Note: by way of comparison, 1 cc of Carbon (diamond) contains about 1.8 × 10^{23} atoms.
 10^{12} to 10^{16} corresponds to 6 parts per trillion (ppt) to 60 parts per billion (ppb).)
 (Note: the sensitivity varies by element (or molecule) as well as by nature of the surface being analyzed and conditions of the analysis.)

 Multiplexed ion beam imaging (MIBI) is a SIMS method that uses metal isotope labeled antibodies to label compounds in biological samples.

 Developments within SIMS: Some chemical modifications have been made within SIMS to increase the efficiency of the process.
 There are currently two separate techniques being used to help increase the overall efficiency by increasing the sensitivity of SIMS measurements: matrix-enhanced SIMS (ME-SIMS) - This has the same sample preparation as MALDI does as this simulates the chemical ionization properties of MALDI.
 ME-SIMS does not sample nearly as much material.
 However, if the analyte being tested has a low mass value then it can produce a similar looking spectra to that of a MALDI spectra.
 ME-SIMS has been so effective that it has been able to detect low mass chemicals at sub cellular levels that was not possible prior to the development of the ME-SIMS technique.
 The second technique being used is called sample metallization (Meta-SIMS) - This is the process of gold or silver addition to the sample.
 This forms a layer of gold or silver around the sample and it is normally no more than 1-3 nm thick.
 Using this technique has resulted in an increase of sensitivity for larger mass samples.
 The addition of the metallic layer also allows for the conversion of insulating samples to conducting samples, thus charge compensation within SIMS experiments is no longer required.

 Subcellular (50 nm) resolution is enabled by NanoSIMS allowing for absolute quantitative analysis at the organelle level.